Hon. John RWANGOMBWA

 Board Vice Chairperson

-Dr Monique NSANZABAGANWA is the Vice Governor of the National Bank of Rwanda since May 2011.
+Dr Monique NSANZABAGANWA is the Deputy Governor of the National Bank of Rwanda since May 2011.
 She also served as Minister of Trade and Industry (2008-2011) and Minister of State for Economic Planning in the Ministry of Finance and Economic Planning (2003-2008).
 Prior to that, she lectured at the National University of Rwanda, currently University of Rwanda.
 Fluent in English and French, Dr Monique Nsanzabaganwa is an Alumnus of Stellenbosch University, South Africa where she studied Economics, with a Cum Laude Masters obtained in 2002 and a PhD in 2012.

 As Minister of Trade and Industry, Dr Monique Nsanzabaganwa spearheaded the implementation of Doing Business reforms whereby a dozen of business related laws were drafted, defended and passed by Parliament in less than a year earning Rwanda the privilege of global best reformer (DB 2010 Report) and second best reformer the year after (DB 2011 Report).
 By the time she left the Ministry, Rwanda ranked 45th globally (DB 2012 Report).
 She contributed to the creation of RDB (Rwanda Development Board), a flagship institution for the development of the private sector in Rwanda.
 As the first woman to head the Ministry, she also focused on formulating policies and implementing reforms in the areas of consumer rights and protection, competition, intellectual property rights, handcrafts, cooperative movement and conservation whereby she led the setting up of the first compensation scheme for damages caused by protected animals.